erichthen/p5.js/README.md

 ## boid flocking simulation
 ![](no_flockin/flocking.png)
-todo: make cooler, make sim video
+todo: proximity coloring, color trails, add a predator they will try to avoid, make sim video